guiverga-ei/calculator-api/README.md

 ## 📝 Logging

-- SLF4J + Logback is used in both modules
+- Both modules use SLF4J + Logback.
-- All log entries are saved to log files:
+- Logs are written to rolling log files:
-    - `serverlogs/rest.log`
+  - `ServerLogs/rest.log`
-    - `serverlogs/calculator.log`
+  - `ServerLogs/calculator.log`
-- MDC propagation ensures that each log line includes the request ID for traceability
+- MDC (`Mapped Diagnostic Context`) is used to tag logs with a unique `requestId` to enable traceability across services.

 ---

 ## 🧪 Running Tests

-To run unit tests:
+To execute the unit tests for both modules:

 ```bash
 mvn test